 The team split into 10 teams of 50 to 200 people each, following the lines of business.
 Then, they laid out several awards.

 “The big idea was to make this more of a team event than a personal one,” says Lysandre.
 So the awards were for team achievements like participation rate and amount raised per person, as well as for several fun categories, like most pictures posted, best Halloween costume, or best pet picture.

 “Management was pleased to see that on average teams participated at about 80-plus percent, which showed that people embraced this idea,” says Lysandre.
-“I think one of the reasons we got these high participation rates is that we really tried to make it as fun as possible.”
+“I think one of the reasons we got these high participation rates is that we tried to make it as fun as possible.”

 Lysandre and the other organizers sent out emails every other day and made them as funny as possible.
 They used gifs from favorite TV shows and referenced leading team members.
-And they put a spotlight on the 10 members of the operating committee, with an award for most and least contributing member.
+And they put a spotlight on the 10 members of the operating committee, with an award for the most and least contributing members.
 Lysandre and the other organizers wanted to encourage the operating committee to lead by example, “and they did!” he says.

 Lysandre thinks there are three reasons the event was such a hit.